-&lt;sup>32 M Weber 'Economia e Società, I, Teoria delle Categorie Sociologiche' (Tullio Bagiotti, Franco Casabianca and Pietro Rossi trs, Torino, Edizioni Comunità, 1981).
+33 M Weber 'Economia e Società, I, Teoria delle Categorie Sociologiche' (Tullio Bagiotti, Franco Casabianca and Pietro Rossi trs, Torino, Edizioni Comunità.
+1981).

-&lt;sup>33 See the study of M Riggi 'New Keynesian models with labour market rigidities: a critical survey' [2007] 102 Università degli Studi di Roma 'La Sapienza' - Dipartimento di Economia Pubblica.
+33 See the study of M Riggi 'New Keynesian models with labour market rigidities: a critical survey' [2007] 102 Università degli Studi di Roma 'La Sapienza' - Dipartimento di Economia Pubblica.
 Working Paper 1.

-&lt;sup>34 For a reconstruction of Keynesian theory, see M De Vroey and P Malgrange 'From keynesian revolution to the klein-goldberger model: Klein and the dynamization of keinesian theory' [2012] 2 History of Economic Ideas 113; L Michelini 'Keynes o Marx?
+34 For a reconstruction of Keynesian theory, see M De Vroey and P Malgrange 'From keynesian revolution to the klein-goldberger model: Klein and the dynamization of keinesian theory' [2012] 2 History of Economic Ideas 113; L Michelini 'Keynes o Marx?
 Sulle Origini e i Rimedi delle Crisi' [2011] 105 Studi Economici 149 and F Vito 'Notes and Discussions - The Question of High Wages and a Proposal by J.M.
 Keynes' [2011] 3-4 Rivista internazionale di scienze sociali 309.
 For the theory applied to labour law, see L Cavallaro 'Lavorare Meno per Lavorare Tutti: il Keynes dimenticato' [2005] 1 Rivista Italiana di Diritto del Lavoro 27.

-&lt;sup>35 See T Nakajima 'A Simple Model of Keynesian Unemployment' [2010] 2 Metroeconomica 239.
+35 See T Nakajima 'A Simple Model of Keynesian Unemployment' [2010] 2 Metroeconomica 239.

-can't be solved simply by studying the offer and demand for labour, and in particular, that a reduction in wages may be appropriate for tackling the phenomenon (a principle rooted in classical studies and very much alive in some current theories).
+thinking, unemployment is a phenomenon that arises from systemic operation across markets, and therefore it can't only be attributed to features of the labour market.
+In other words, as mentioned earlier, the labour market is not independent of other markets.
+Therefore, unemployment can't be solved simply by studying the offer and demand for labour, and in particular, that a reduction in wages may be appropriate for tackling the phenomenon (a principle rooted in classical studies and very much alive in some current theories).
 Keynes was keen to clarify that such a sensitive issue, could not be solved through generic labour policies or through austerity, but rather had to be found in targeted policies built in conjunction with economic policies supporting the project.
 It should not be underestimated in Keynesian analysis, how sensitive he was to the parties involved and the situations created by unemployment.
 Not surprisingly he often used 'unused working capacity' as an alternative to unemployment.
 The practical importance of these studies and their results was decisive for acceptance of Keynes general theory by the scientific community.
 When classical economic theory had to confront the serious phenomenon of recession, it was unable - within its complex interdependencies - to discriminate between what was important and what was not, and gave indications in the best of cases that were inconclusive and sometimes completely wrong.
-Keynes instead, was able to give precise, clear and extremely effective directions on what was necessary to do to set the economic system free from the bite of depression, along with the interventionist policies of Roosevelt.
+Keynes instead, was able to give precise, clear and extremely effective directions on what was necessary to do to set the economic system free from the bite of depression36, along with the interventionist policies of Roosevelt.